 The COVID-19 pandemic has disrupted industries around the world and forced businesses to change many internal and external processes overnight.
 This is particularly true for the travel industry, which had to cope with massive cancellations at the beginning of the pandemic and continues to face short- and long-term challenges, including keeping customers and employees safe.

-We previously highlighted how Flight Centre Travel Group leveraged K2 Cloud to automate the creation of its corporate customers’ “HUB” – its internal tool for storing and managing traveler’s information, preferences and more.
-But that solution is just one example of how K2 Software has supported the leading travel agency through COVID-19.
+We previously highlighted how Flight Centre Travel Group leveraged Nintex K2 Cloud to automate the creation of its corporate customers’ “HUB” – its internal tool for storing and managing traveler’s information, preferences and more.
+But that solution is just one example of how Nintex K2 Software has supported the leading travel agency through COVID-19.

 Flight Centre also needed to address unprecedented travel cancellations and ensure the safety and health of its customers and employees around the world.
-Using K2 Cloud, Nick Williams, Head of Digital Workplace at Flight Centre and his team were able to create solutions to these challenges expeditiously — saving the company time and money while improving customer service.
+Using Nintex K2 Cloud, Nick Williams, Head of Digital Workplace at Flight Centre and his team were able to create solutions to these challenges expeditiously — saving the company time and money while improving customer service.

 Addressing unprecedented customer cancellations